nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 .. note::

    Metadata, versions, trashbin and encryption keys are not counted in the used space above.
-   Please refer to the `quota documentation <https://docs.nextcloud.com/server/latest/user_manual/en/files/quota.html>`_ for details.
+   Please refer to the `quota documentation <https://docs.nextcloud.com/server/27/user_manual/en/files/quota.html>`_ for details.

+..
+TODO ON RELEASE: Update version number above on release

 Running the following command can help fix the sizes and quota for a given user::